 Minimally invasive approaches are generally used for clearly resectable tumors until 5 cm without invasion of neighbouring organs or structures.

-More about minimally invasive surgery of the thymus you can find in a special series published in Mediastinum: Minimally Invasive Thymectomy.
+More about minimally invasive surgery of the thymus you can find in a special series published in Mediastinum and presented on our webpage: Minimally Invasive Thymectomy.

 For unresectable tumors only a biopsy is taken after discussion in a multidisciplinary tumor board.
 This is mostly performed by a 3-4 cm incision on the left or right side of the sternum (anterior mediastinoscopy) which provides immediate access to an anteriorly located tumor allowing large incisional biopsies which are essential to provide a definite diagnosis.
 For these, stage III or IV tumors multimodality therapy is indicated.